laas/fape/Manual.md

     [start, end] contains s;
       // start(s) >= start && end(s) <= end

 **WARNING**: in its current implementation, the `contains` keyword differs from the mainline ANML definition since it does *not* require the condition to be false before and after the interval.
-In fact, the above statement is equivalent to `[start,end] contains [1] s`;
+In fact, the above statement is equivalent to `[start,end] contains [0] s;` (but this notation is not supported in FAPE)

 ## Actions